sushmangupta/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/3CO Managing products/2LU_different_ways_of_adding_products.md

 icon: "" # svg, png? dark mode?
 authors: []
 visibility: "public"
+goal: "The target group should understand the available methods of adding product data to Shopware."
 ---

 ## Stuffing the catalog part of your online shop via administration panel